zowe/zowe-explorer-intellij/README.md

 To start using the plugin:

-* Install the plugin in your Intellij based IDE.
+* Install the plugin in your IntelliJ IDEA™ platform based IDE.
 * Contact your RACF administrator so that your user is in the [IZUUSER RACF group](https://www.ibm.com/docs/en/zos/2.4.0?topic=guide-security-structures-zosmf)
 * You are ready to go!
 Start working with z/OS from the IDE.